-- The main Student Lounge (room 240) is closed, however the smaller Student Lounge (room 241) remains open at 50% capacity.
+- The main Student Lounge (room 240) is closed, however the smaller Student Lounge (room 241) remains open with a seating capacity of five (5).
 Boyd students, faculty and staff must continue to wear masks and maintain social distancing in this space.

 - Elevators in the law school are single occupancy only.

 - The balcony accessible through the smaller Student Lounge (room 241) is available to the Boyd community as a place where masks can be temporally removed.
 Patio capacity is limited to 11 and social distancing must be maintained.